JerBouma/FinanceToolkit/README.md

 This is related to the `benchmark_ticker` parameter which is set to "SPY" (S&P 500) by default.
 This is important when calculating performance metrics such as the Sharpe Ratio or Treynor Ratio that require a market return.
 This can be disabled by setting `benchmark_ticker=None` in the Toolkit initialization.

+> **Data collection seems to be slow, what could be the issue?**

+Generally, it should take less than 15 seconds to retrieve the historical data of 100 tickers.
+If it takes much longer, this could be due to reaching the API limit (the Starter plan has 250 requests per minute), due to a slow internet connection or due to unoptimized code.
+As the Finance Toolkit makes use of threading, initializing the Toolkit with a single ticker will result in a slow process.
+This is because the Toolkit will have to wait for the previous request to finish before it can start the next one.
+Therefore, it is recommended to initialize the Toolkit with all tickers you want to analyze.
+If it is taking 10+ minutes consider having a look at [this issue](https://github.com/JerBouma/FinanceToolkit/issues/99#issuecomment-1889726000) that managed to resolve the problem.

 > **Are you part of FinancialModelingPrep?**

 *No, I am not*.
 I've merely picked them as the primary data provider given that they have a generous free tier and fair pricing compared to other providers.
 Therefore, any questions related to the data should go through [their contact form](https://site.financialmodelingprep.com/contact).
 When it comes to any type of ratios, performance metrics, risk metrics, technical indicators or economic indicators, feel free to reach out to me as this is my own work.